kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble_XeonPhi/assemble_XeonPhi_LAB.md

 The following workflow requires that you install BioNano scripts and executables in `~/scripts` and `~/tools` directories respectively.
 Follow the Linux installation instructions in the "2.5.1 IrysSolve server RefAligner and Assembler" section of http://www.bnxinstall.com/training/docs/IrysViewSoftwareInstallationGuide.pdf.

-When this is done install the KSU custion software using the code below:
+When this is done install the KSU custom software using the code below:

 ```
 cd ~